Considered one of the safest countries in Central America

-s are running low, you can still fit in one more trip.
+It’s getting to be the end of the year, but if your travel funds are running low, you can still fit in one more trip.
 Now is the time to go to Costa Rica, as international carrier Alaska Airlines has just started to fly to two cities in Costa Rica, San Jose and Liberia.

-.
 They are offering a promotional price on their flights down there for the next few months, which means you are that much closer to soaking up the white sand beaches and tropical paradise for a major discount!

+Thanks to the plenty of free and budget friendly things to do, you can easily travel to the country without blowing your budget.
 Want to learn first hand the meaning of Pura Vida?
 Check out how to plan your trip to max out the fun without maxing out your bank account.

 Where to Stay in San Jose, Costa Rica

 San Jose has plenty of accommodation options for the budget traveler with a slim wallet.
 It’s the main airport hub and capital of the country, and makes a great place to camp out and do day trips from.
 The college town is used to having plenty of people with low budgets and a desire for fun visit, so there’s plenty of options and places to stay on even the tightest of budgets.

 Costa Rica Love Hostel 2.
 A very English friendly and modern, but you can still enjoy the same hostel rates that you’ll find across less visited areas of Central and South America.
 For instance, at the Costa Rica Love Hostel 2, dorm room beds in a coed room start at just $6.00 per night.
 For under $20, the Hostel also provides shuttle rides to and from the airport directly to the hostel as well, saving you the hassle of figuring out taxi rides and negotiating charges.
 A double bed in a private room only costs $10 a night, so you can enjoy a bit more privacy for only a few bucks extra.